Today I'm sharing advice for breastfeeding moms, because it's not easy for everyone and often it takes a few days to get

 - Advice for breastfeeding moms: listen to your heart and don't be too quick to give up and supplement with formula.
 There are other issues that may come up with breastfeeding besides what I've dealt with, and many will try to convince you to give formula when it may not be needed.
 They'll feel bad that you're struggling and tell you to “just give them a bottle“!
 But breast milk is the best for your baby, so if you can get over one or two bumps in the beginning, you’ll be so glad you stuck with it in a very short time.
 (It does get much easier!!)
 If you give up too quickly and supplement “just a little”, that's often the beginning of the end.
 YOU know what your baby needs.
 Ask trusted friends who nursed their babies for help and support.
 Search online to see what others did, the answers are out there, you're not alone!

-- Advice for breastfeeding moms: if supplementing is needed for whatever reason (for a few that happens, and again, it's okay, you're still a great mom!), I would suggest NOT using commercial formulas!
-Even the organic kinds, while MUCH better than the regular ones, are still highly processed.
-They're often full of junk, similar to other processed foods on the market.
+- Advice for breastfeeding moms: if supplementing is needed for whatever reason (for a few that happens, and again it's okay, you're still a great mom!), I would suggest NOT using commercial formulas!
+Not even the organic kinds–while they're MUCH better than the regular kind, they're still highly processed, and often full of junk, similar to other processed foods on the market.
 Here’s the only baby formula I'd suggest –> go here for the complete homemade baby formula KIT with everything you need all in one spot…except the fresh milk of course.
 Read over these FAQ’s on this homemade baby formula and there you’ll also find another link to a yahoo support group for moms who are making this formula!
 Making your own formula is not as easy as popping open a can of commercial powdered mix, but just as you’re (hopefully) moving away from processed foods in your own diet, it’s even more crucial when feeding your baby and worth it!

 Now read this excerpt from Nina Planck’s new book, Real Food for Mother and Baby: The Fertility Diet, Eating for Two, and Baby's First Foods :